zipvilization/Zipvilization/world/time/index.md

 The second requires development.

-This allows Zipvilization to recognize a City before pretending that the City already possesses the biological history of a mature one.
+This allows Zipvilization to recognize City-scale Territory without pretending that a Mature City already exists.

 The same principle applies upward.

 ---

-# Quantity determines capacity

-Solum answers a spatial question:
+# Three Different Questions

+Solum, Time and Zips answer different questions.

+**Solum**

-> **How much territory can this structure support?**
+> How much Territory can this structure support?

-Time answers a developmental question:
+**Time**

-> **How far has that structure progressed?**
+> How far has that structure progressed?

-Zips answer a biological question:
+**Zips**

-> **What population state has actually consolidated?**
+> What biological state has actually consolidated?

 Together:

-**Solum → territorial capacity**
+> **Solum → territorial capacity**
+>

-**Time → development**
+> **Time → development**
+>

-**Zips → biological state**
+> **Zips → biological state**

 These dimensions are related.

 They are not interchangeable.

-A larger balance cannot substitute for missing time.
+A larger balance cannot substitute for missing Time.

-Elapsed time cannot create territorial scale that does not exist.
+Elapsed Time cannot create territorial scale that does not exist.

 Population cannot exceed the canonical structure that supports it.

-The system requires the dimensions to agree.

 ---

-# No instant Cities
+# No Instant Cities

-This has an immediate consequence.

-You cannot purchase a mature City in an instant simply by crossing the City threshold.
+You cannot purchase a Mature City simply by crossing the City threshold.

 You can acquire the territorial condition.

-You can become eligible for the corresponding structure.
+You can make City-scale structure possible.

 But the world still has to develop.

-This difference is deliberate.

 Otherwise the territorial hierarchy would collapse into a pricing table:

-pay this much → receive Farm,

-pay this much → receive City,

-pay this much → receive State,

-pay this much → receive Kingdom.
+buy enough → Farm
+buy enough → City
+buy enough → State
+buy enough → Kingdom

-That is not Zipvilization.
+That is not the model.

-The system is trying to create something much more interesting:
+Instead:

-> **capital can change the starting conditions,**
+> **Economic capacity can change the conditions.**
 >
-> **but development still needs a past.**
+> **Development still needs a past.**

 ---

-# No instant empires
+# No Instant Empires

 The same principle becomes even more important at larger scale.

-Imagine a Holder acquiring enough Solum for Kingdom-scale territory.
+A Holder may acquire enough SOLUM for Kingdom-scale Territory.

-Technically, the blockchain can record that amount immediately.
+The blockchain can record that amount immediately.

 Zipvilization does not deny that reality.

-The Holder has the balance.

 The Colonist has Kingdom-scale territorial capacity.

-But a complete mature Kingdom cannot legitimately contain a history that never happened.
+But a Mature Kingdom cannot legitimately contain a history that never happened.

 Lower structures matter.